BioJulia/PopGen.jl/docs/io/readwrite.md

 :::note monomorphic loci
 By default, the file reading methods drop monomorphic loci and inform you which were removed, so do not be alarmed if the number of loci in your `PopData` is different from the source data.
 You can disable this behavior with the argument `allow_monomorphic = true`.
-Monomorphic loci are removed by default because they can give spurious/misleading results for some analyses, such as relatedness estimators.
+Monomorphic loci are removed by default because they can give spurious/misleading results for some analyses, such as kinship estimators.
 :::

 ## `PopGen.read()`